 We are very excited to announce that the TUT Sponsor a Village program is already underway.
 Volunteers have completed TUT’s schoolhouse stone walling up to the 7th course (there are up to 10 courses; ring beam concreting follows and then roofing.)

-History of Agriculture and Food Security in Mwangaza
+HISTORY: Agriculture and Food Security

 Prior to the implementation of SAV, up to a third of the community’s livestock would die during the dry season.
 The community has traditionally sourced its food from their farms and market.
 During the East African Drought, the Narok District Adopt a Village communities faced two consecutive crop failures.
 To add to these challenges, the district also experienced high inflation on the price of food, particularly maize and beans, which had quadrupled in cost.

-Agriculture and Food Security UPDATE
+UPDATE: Agriculture and Food Security

 - The school nutrition program provides a nutritious meal to all students daily.